HugoBlox/hugo-blox-builder/modules/blox/blox/faq/README.md

       subtitle: Find answers to common questions
       text: Can't find what you're looking for?
 [Contact us](/contact)
       items:
-        - question: What is Hugo Blox Builder?
+        - question: What is HugoBlox Kit?
-          answer: Hugo Blox Builder is a no-code website builder framework powered by Hugo and Tailwind CSS.
+          answer: HugoBlox Kit is a no-code website builder framework powered by Hugo and Tailwind CSS.

         - question: Is it free to use?
           answer: Yes!
-Hugo Blox Builder is open source and free to use under the MIT license.
+HugoBlox Kit is open source and free to use under the MIT license.

         - question: How do I get started?
           answer: |